Part 1·1.1·15 min read

 • Responding to external signals

 There is no "idle" state.
-A resting cell is still running thousands of biochemical reactions per second.
+A resting is still running thousands of biochemical reactions per second.
 It's not sleeping; it's running at low load.

 Compartmentalization: Why Namespaces Matter